Lukáš Vondráček

 Lukáš Vondráček (born 21 October 1986) is a Czech pianist.
-Noted by The Chicago Tribune for his "considerable tenderness of tone" and "expressive impact" and by The Washington Post for his "astonishing delicacy", Vondráček won the first prize in the Queen Elisabeth Competition in 2016, the first Czech musician to do so.
+Vondráček won the first prize in the Queen Elisabeth Competition in 2016, the first Czech musician to do so.
+He has performed with many of the world's major orchestras, including the Chicago Symphony Orchestra, London Symphony Orchestra, NHK Symphony Orchestra, Prague Symphony Orchestra and the Frankfurt Radio Symphony.
+Vondráček's recordings include a cycle of Sergei Rachmaninoff's four piano concertos and Rhapsody on a Theme of Paganini with the Prague Symphony Orchestra on the Supraphon label and an earlier recording of Rachmaninoff's Piano Concerto No. 1 with Vladimir Ashkenazy conducting the Czech Philharmonic.

 Early life and education

 Vondráček was born on 21 October 1986 in Opava, to professional pianist parents.
 He played his debut concert at the age of four, and gave his first international tour at ten years old.
 He studied at the Karol Szymanowski Academy of Music with Andrzej Jasiński, University of Music and Performing Arts Vienna with Peter Barcaba, University of Ostrava with Rudolf Bernatik, and at the New England Conservatory of Music with Hung-Kuan Chen, where he earned an Artist Diploma with Honors.